 Safari: Preferences -> Security

-CIS have released a partners site, a new Microsoft SharePoint online platform that is used to improve how CIS make information available to contractors as well as how contractors interact with CIS processes.
+This partners site provides access to a wide range of documents and process to assist Campus Operations Services (COS) and University Infrastructure (UI) partners with their work while at the University.
 Contractors can find on this platform information such as the hazardous materials reports, evacuation diagrams, or roof reports.
-The site also redirects to resources like the online CIS contractor induction, handbook, and design standards.
+The site also redirects to resources like the online contractor induction, handbook, and design standards.

-To access the partners site, contractors must use a personal or organisational Microsoft account, authorised by CIS.
+To access the partners site, contractors must use a personal or organisational Microsoft account, authorised by COS or UI.

-To obtain access, email email@example.com, to receive an invite:
+To obtain access, email the relevant COS or UI safety advisor to receive an invite:

 Permits to work are required for undertaking certain types of work.
 A new process on SharePoint has been developed to manage certain permit types.
 Other permit types will still require hard copies and physical signatures, however, in time, all permits will move onto the SharePoint platform.